litecoincash-project/electrum-lcc/contrib/build-osx/README.md

 Instead, we use the toolchain that Bitcoin uses: genisoimage and libdmg-hfsplus.
 These tools do not work on macOS, so you need a separate Linux machine (or VM).

-Copy the Electrum-LTC.app directory over and install the dependencies, e.g.:
+Copy the Electrum-LCC.app directory over and install the dependencies, e.g.:

     apt install libcap-dev cmake make gcc faketime